KesseNones/KnockOffBreakout/README.txt

 	and gets faster as the ball gets faster.
 This helps compensate for the gradual speed increase of the ball.

-	Set the terminal to dark theme so it's readable, made it bigger, and added several cheat codes to it that can be explained using the ? command in the terminal.
+	Set the terminal to dark theme, so it's readable, made it bigger, and added several cheat codes to it that can be explained using the "?" command in the terminal.
-	Some of the cheat codes include setting the level, enabling god mode, instantly winning the game, adding lives, and more.
+	Some cheat codes include setting the level, enabling god mode, instantly winning the game, adding lives, and more.

 	Added a variety of custom text that indicates the game state.